andrewpros/KinetiForge-Vehicle-System/README.md

 ## 🏎️ Driving Feel & Tuning Tips

-- **No aerodynamics in this system** – If a high‑powered rear‑wheel drive car feels uncontrollable, it’s **not** your tuning fault.
-  - Add **angular damping that increases with speed** (e.g., in the vehicle’s movement component).
-  - Apply **downforce that grows with speed** (manually or via a simple blueprint curve).
-  These two changes dramatically improve high‑speed stability and traction.

 - **Input smoothing matters** – The rate at which you apply steering and throttle has a huge impact on handling.
 Use input curves or low‑pass filters to avoid instant, jerky inputs.

 ---